DeepanshuAgarwal999/celltech/README.md

-I try m y best and added all the required functionalities hope you lik it Destination Explorer:
+I tried my best and added all the required functionalities hope you like i t
+ Destination Explorer:
-○ Implement a page to search for destinations by city.
+○ Implementd a page to search for destinations by city.
 ○ Display a list of destinations with their names, ratings, and the number of reviews.
 ○ Use dummy data for destinations, including properties such as name, rating, and reviews.
 2. Review System:
-○ Implement a review system for destinations.
+○ Implemented a review system for destinations.
 ○ Display reviews with information such as destination name, review, rating, and user name.
 3. Itinerary Planner:
 ○ Create a page for users to plan itineraries.
-○ Implement a form to create a new itinerary with details such as name, date to start, and a list of destinations for the itinerary.
+○ Implemented a form to create a new itinerary with details such as name, date to start, and a list of destinations for the itinerary.
 ○ Initially while creating the itinerary it should be empty.
 Users can add places using a given search bar, and on click it destinations